evilla-19/barPlotSierraLab/README.md

 - **set** the **Y-axis** by default or manually
 - **choose** the Y-Axis **tick mark interval**
 - choose to plot **individual datapoints**
+- plot a barplot or a whisker plot
 - allows **pptx**, **png** and **pdf (vectorial)**. pptx export is vectorial and ungrouppable

 #### Known issues (to be fixed):